Updated: Aug 13, 2021

 We need a way of clearly defining the answer to "Did it Work?" in order to be able to choose the correct next step!
 We need something we can measure!

 The best gauge to use is the top speed you can play something perfectly.
 You can measure the top speed of a full piece, a 2 bar section repeated or a single beat repeated for 4 bars.
-The only way you can do it faster than before is by becoming better at doing it, thereby answering the question "Did it work?" with a strong "Yes!".
+The only way you can do it faster than before (while keeping it perfect of course) is by becoming better at doing it, thereby answering the question "Did it work?" with a strong "Yes!".
 You can then repeat the same practice method until it ceases to yield results.
 At that point you'll return to box 2 and look for a new way to practise in the hope of further improvement!

 Step-by-step upward progress!